Skip to main content

 Myra Rhoden - Biographical Information

 Jessica Sneeringer is a graduate of The Ohio State University, earning Bachelor’s Degrees in both Music Education and Trombone Performance as well as a Master’s Degree in Music Education.
-Jessica is currently in her 25th year of teaching, this being her 19th year as the Director of Bands at Columbus Academy in Gahanna, Ohio, as well as the Chair of the Performing Arts Department and the Dixon Art Chair Award Recipient.
-Jessica has been a clinician, judge, and coach for several outstanding student groups including the Ohio State University Marching Band, Capital University Junior Winds, The Ohio All-State Band, and The All-Ohio State Fair Band.
+Jessica is currently in her 26th year of teaching, this being her 21st year as the Director of Bands at Columbus Academy in Gahanna, Ohio, as well as the Chair of the Performing Arts Department and the Dixon Art Chair Award Recipient.
+Jessica has been a clinician, judge, and coach for several outstanding student groups including the Ohio State University Marching Band, The Ohio All-State Band, and The All-Ohio State Fair Band.
 Jessica is currently on staff at Jazz Arts Group (Columbus) as the director of the Columbus Youth Jazz Ensemble as well as the director of the Columbus Community Jazz Band.
-As a conductor, Jessica has had the great fortune to conduct many wonderful ensembles.
-Since 2012, Jessica has been the conductor of the Athena Brass Band, having had the honor of conducting the group on several occasions.
-She is very appreciative and honored to have had the opportunity to conduct the Athena Brass Band at the 2021 Midwest Clinic as well as various International Women’s Brass Conferences.
+As a conductor, Jessica has had the great fortune to conduct many wonderful ensembles including the Hannaford Street Silver Band, the Brass Band of Columbus, the Atlantic Brass Band, and the Japan Ground Self-Defense Force Central Band among others.
+Since 2012, Jessica has been the conductor of the Athena Brass Band, having had the honor of conducting the group not only in the US but in the UK and Japan as well.
+She is very appreciative and honored to have had the opportunity to conduct the Athena Brass Band at the 2021 Midwest Clinic.
 Jessica is a member of the Phi Beta Mu Bandmasters Fraternity as well as the American School Band Directors Association.

 Back